 With this type of pension, the amount of retirement income an employee gets is set in advance.
 The amount of income they get is usually based on the number of years they have been a member of the scheme, an accrual rate and their earnings.

 Someone who is financially dependent on you, typically a partner.
 Annuity providers often require proof of this - such as a joint utility bill or mortgage/bank statement.
+Pension schemes and providers may have different definitions of a dependant so you should check with them.

 An option when buying an annuity that means, in the event of death, your annuity income may continue to be paid to a surviving spouse, civil partner, or dependant.
 If you choose for your annuity to be paid to a dependant, they may be asked to prove that they are financially dependent upon you.